freesurfer/surfa/docs/guide/installation.md

 pip install surfa
 ```

-The installation requires that a c/c++ compiler, like gcc or clang, exists on the system in order to build Cython-based utilies.
-If you run into issues during the install process, see the **compiling** section below.
+The above command should run smoothly and require no further steps, but if your system does not have a c compiler installed it will throw an error.
+To resolve this potential issue, review the suggested steps in the troubleshooting section below.

-## Extra Package Dependencies
+**Extra Package Dependencies**

 Surfa requires a handful of packages that are installed automatically as pip dependencies.
-The only exception is **pyembree**, an optional package necessary for methods using ray-tracing, like mesh self-intersection removal and spherical parameterization.
+The only exception is [pyembree](https://github.com/scopatz/pyembree), an optional package necessary for methods using ray-tracing, like spherical parameterization.
 Pyembree can be installed with pip (only for Python 3.8+) or conda.

-## Compiling
+**Troubleshooting Installation Errors**

-When surfa is pip-installed, utilities written in Cython must be built from source on the system.
-In most cases, this process will occur behind the scenes without issue, but on barebones systems, the install might throw an error because a c/c++ compiler was not found.
+When surfa is pip-installed, utilities written in c must be built from source on the system.
+In most cases, this process will occur behind the scenes without issue, but on barebones systems, the install might throw an error because a c compiler was not found.
 You will need to install these tools with the commands below (these might require sudo).

 On **Ubuntu/Debian**: `apt-get install build-essential python3-dev`
 <br>